 What over-the-counter preparations can be used for constipation?

 Laxatives are medicines that increase the frequency and ease of passing stool.
 Many types of laxatives are available over-the-counter (OTC) for the relief of mild, occasional constipation.
-If the constipation becomes moderate to severe or does not respond to OTC products, a doctor should be consulted.
+If constipation becomes moderate to severe or does not respond to OTC products, consult a doctor.

 Most OTC laxatives are safe, effective, and well tolerated.
-There are distinct classes of laxatives, which function differently and have varying degrees of effectiveness and potential side effects.
+There are distinct classes of laxatives that function differently and have varying degrees of effectiveness and potential side effects.

 Bulk-forming laxatives are the most commonly recommended initial treatments for constipation.
 Bulk-forming laxatives may work as quickly as 12 hours or take as long as three days to be effective.
 Some bulk-forming laxatives are derived from natural sources such as agar, psyllium, kelp (alginates), and plant gum.
 Others are synthetic cellulose compounds such as methylcellulose and carboxymethylcellulose.
 Natural and synthetic bulk-forming laxatives act similarly.
 They dissolve or swell in the intestines, lubricate and soften the stool, and make the passage of stool easier and more frequent.